lutrov/schnell/README.md

 ## Documentation

 Schnell requires no configation.
-These are the its cache settings:
+These are its cache settings:

 * Stylesheet files (CSS) are cached for 1 week
 * Script files (JS) are cached for 1 month